DaniloAlvesantos/finantial-app/README.md

 - [X] Make the submit function works with charts
     - [X] Make the calc with the current values
 - [X] Separeble the percent of each ticket
-    - [ ] Validate the percent ticket cannot be empty
+    - [X] Validate the percent ticket cannot be empty
 - [X] Mult queries stocks
 - [X] Fix the bottom chart tracker
 - [X] Redo the submit function.
-- [ ] Form the right type of chartsDatas
+- [X] Form the right type of chartsDatas
+- [] Compare the index with the wallets

 ## ChartData Setting